eslint/eslint/docs/rules/no-octal-escape.md

 ## Rule Details

-The rule is aimed at preventing the use of a deprecated JavaScript feature, the use of octal escape sequences.
-As such it will warn whenever an octal escape sequence is found in a string literal.
+This rule disallows octal escape sequences in string literals.

+If ESLint parses code in strict mode, the parser (instead of this rule) reports the error.

 Examples of **incorrect** code for this rule: